structurizr/structurizr.github.io/cloud/workspace-versioning.md

 ## Viewing a previous version

-To view a previous version, open the workspace summary page for your workspace, select a version from the dropdown list, and click the "Load version" button.
+To view a previous version, open the workspace summary page for your workspace, select a version from the dropdown list.
 A label will be displayed when viewing content from a previous version of a workspace, to signify that you are not looking at the latest version.

 ## Reverting to a previous version